beyond-decentralized/AIRport/generators/runway/README.md

 ## Why the name

-"defined rectangular area on a land aerodrome prepared for the landing and takeoff of aircraft"
+"defined rectangular area on a land aerodrome prepared for the takeoff and takeoff of aircraft"

 @airport/runway generates the code and schema descriptors for AIRport.
 It is the means by which Applications get to AIRport.